Skip to content

 Frequently asked questions

-Will my eSIM work for WhatsApp and video calls home?+
+Will an eSIM work for WhatsApp and video calls home?+

 Do I need to cancel my home phone plan while studying abroad?+

-What is the best eSIM for studying in the UK?+
+Which eSIM is cheapest for a semester in the UK?+

-Can international students use eSIM on a student visa?+
+Can international students use an eSIM on a student visa?+

 Related guides